Yvsedge/Tourism/README.md

 # Tourism Website 🌍

-Welcome to **Tourism** — a practice tourism website developed by *Yvsedge*.
+Welcome to **Tourism** — a practice tourism website developed by *Yashvardhan Samadhiya*.
 This project demonstrates web design skills using HTML5, CSS3, and JavaScript.
 It includes engaging content and layout representative of a small travel company’s homepage.

 ---